2022 Wakefield by-election

 A by-election for the United Kingdom parliamentary constituency of Wakefield was held on 23 June 2022.
 It was triggered by the resignation, on 3 May 2022, of Member of Parliament (MP) Imran Ahmad Khan, who was elected as a Conservative at the 2019 general election and resigned following a criminal conviction for child sexual assault.
 Ahmad Khan was subsequently jailed for 18 months.

 The election was won by Simon Lightwood of the Labour Party, and was the first by-election gain made by Labour since 2012.
 It was held on the same day as the Tiverton and Honiton by-election in Devon, which the Conservatives lost to the Liberal Democrats.
-This marked the first time since the 1991 Kincardine and Deeside and Langbaurgh by-elections that a British government had lost two seats in by-elections on the same day.
+This marked the first time since the 1991 Kincardine and Deeside and Langbaurgh by-elections that the UK government had lost two seats at two by-elections held on the same day.

 Background

 Constituency

 Wakefield lies in the county of West Yorkshire.
 The seat covers most of Wakefield itself (besides the Wakefield South ward), the small towns of Ossett and Horbury, and the more rural parishes of Crigglestone, Sitlington, West Bretton and Woolley.
 In the 2016 EU referendum, 63% of the voters who turned out voted to leave the European Union.

 The by-election was expected to be the ninth or tenth of the 2019 Parliament.
 Before Ahmad Khan won the seat for the Conservatives at the 2019 general election, it had been held by the Labour Party since the 1932 Wakefield by-election, when Labour gained the seat from the Conservatives.
 The seat is regarded as part of the so-called "red wall", and Labour hoped to regain it.